 Gravity Forms includes a number of helpful CSS “Ready” Classes that allow for more control over field layout.
 However, you must manually look up (or memorize) these classes and then add them into a field’s settings for them to take effect.
 GravityWP – CSS Selector takes the guesswork out of the process by allowing you to select from a handy listing of classes, thus saving loads of time.

 Rounding out our list is GravityPerks, a commercial suite of over 30 “Perks” or add-ons that bring some seriously cool functionality to your forms.
 There are perks for all manner of functions, such as limiting the number of entries (or times a multiple-choice option can be selected), adding word counts to fields, the ability to email everyone who has submitted a particular form, and a lot more.
 If you require some niche functionality, look here first.

 Give Gravity a Boost

-There are two things that really make Gravity Forms stand out as special.
+Two things really make Gravity Forms stand out as special.
 First, it offers some outstanding features right out of the box.
 Second, the plugin is built with extensibility in mind.

-This has led to a community of both official and third-party add-ons that enable web designers to implement some mind-blowing functionality with very little effort.
+This has led to a community of both official and third-party add-ons that enable web designers to implement some mind-blowing functionality with minimal effort.